*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 Any keen sailors out there?
 Join everyone else who flocks to the quintessential town of Jamestown for the annual Conanicut Sailing Around The World Competition.
 My partner’s a keen sailor and we had so much fun watching the boats sail round the designated route.
 For some of the best views, head to the hill near Beavertail Lighthouse with a picnic!
 You won’t be disappointed.

-Talking about lighthouses…take a drive to Beavertail State Park which offers amazing views of the rocky coastline.
-There are four overlooks and you can choose to drive or walk along the different trails.
+Talking about lighthouses… take a drive to Beavertail State Park for amazing views of the rocky coastline.
+There are four overlooks and you can drive or walk along the different trails.
 The lighthouse is spectacular and marks the entrance to Narragansett Bay.
-If you’re itching for another hike, you have to check out Fort Wetherill State Park and walk the 1.2 mile trail round this old artillery fort which now also serves as a bit of a graffiti canvas!

-If you fancy some food, take a walk down Main Street, exploring the many local shops and art galleries before heading to East Ferry Deli for a sandwich!
+If you fancy some food, take a walk down Main Street, exploring the many local shops and art galleries before heading to East Ferry Deli for a sandwich.
 The views of Newport Bridge from outside here are beautiful and there are lots of benches you can sit along too if you want to admire the Bay!

 Bristol